 It is important to be clear that the Liar family isn't bad.
 In fact, they can be trusted more than we can be.
 We "ordinary people" can say things that are true or false, so we aren't totally reliable.
 But these special families, the Liars and Truthtellers can be trusted always to lie or always to tell the truth, depending on their family.
 They are 100% reliable!

 If students have no idea, suggest that they just guess about the speaker.
 There are two possibilities: Adam's a Liar, or he's a Truthteller.

 People -- adults and students -- who are new to these puzzles often get stumped at this point.
 Especially if they are not confident about their reasoning, they may attribute the contradiction to bad reasoning.
-Rather than recognizing that their logic -- "If Adam is a Truthteller, then he can't say he's a Liar" -- is absolutely correct, which solves the puzzle, they feel confused.
-The then part of their logic is correct, but they stopped a moment too soon.
+Their logic -- "If Adam is a Truthteller, then he can't say he's a Liar" -- is absolutely correct and, because that's an impossible situation, Adam can't be a Truthteller, which solves the puzzle.
+But instead of recognizing the correctness of their thinking, people who are not used to this kind of problem can, at this point, feel confused.
+The then part of their logic is correct, but they stopped a moment too soon, just short of saying "Oh, so he can't be a Truthteller!"
 At this point, students may undo their own good logic unless it is validated.